Golf Glossary: Terms You Should Know

 An area of the course that has been marked unfit for play and which you can therefore take relief from.

-In an effort to speed up play and assist players with their club selection many clubs will feature some form of distance markers on the fairway.
+To speed up play and assist players with their club selection, many clubs will feature some form of distance markers on the fairway.
 This might mean discs of various colors set at 200, 150 and 100 yards from the green or it might mean marker posts at similar distances.
 Some clubs might have distances marked on sprinkler heads.